sanyambassi/ciphertrust-manager-mcp-server/INTEGRATION_GUIDE.md

 - **ct_user_delete**: Delete users
 - **ct_user_modify**: Modify user settings

+*For a full list of available tools, see the server logs or documentation.*

 ## Example Usage in Claude

 Once integrated, you can ask Claude things like: